CVRS-Hamlyn/SurgRIPETest/README.md

 The challange - 6 DOF pose estimation for surgical tools, with and without occulusion.

+A docker image is required for submission to this challenge.
+Participants are expected to: (1) create a docker image; (2) download the SurgeRIPETest GitHub repository; (3) modify the model initislisation and the dataloading in sample.py.

 ## Docker Template

-We have provided an example of a docker file to run this code.

-The docker file can be customised for your setup - PROVIDED it runs using the evaluation script!
+Below is a template docker file that can be used.
+The docker file can be customised for your setup - PROVIDED it is setup to run the evaluation script!

 (example, below should change to the docker template)
 ```yaml